-Banking Regulators Warn on Technology RisksAdded by Hawley Troxell in Articles & Publications, Banking Law on May 2, 2014
+Banking Regulators Warn on Technology RisksAdded by Hawley Troxell in Articles & Blogs, Banking Law on May 2, 2014

 The “Heartbleed” bug in the OpenSSL protocol compromised the security of much of Internet from late 2011 until its discovery on April 7 of this year.
 The disclosure of the Heartbleed bug and the related news coverage has reminded us all of the importance of sound cybersecurity practices, such as not using the same password for multiple Web sites.

 In apparent coincidence, simultaneous with or prior to the Heartbleed announcement, federal banking issued two statements focused on technology risks for regulated financial institutions.